Geometric influences: Boundaries of transitive sets under uniform enlargement

 \section{Boundaries of transitive sets under uniform enlargement}

-It follows from the classical Gaussian isoperimetric inequality by Tsirelson and Sudakov \cite{sudakov78}, Borell \cite{Borell75} (see also \cite{bobkov96}) that for the Gaussian case, in any dimension, the half spaces are extremal under uniform enlargement, which implies that the boundary measure of any measurable set $A \subset \Real^n$ with $\Phi^{\otimes n}(A)=t$ obeys the following lower bound:
+In the Gaussian space, the isoperimetric inequality for uniform enlargement follows from the classical Gaussian isoperimetric inequality by Sudakov and Tsirelson~\cite{sudakov78}, Borell \cite{Borell75} (see also \cite{ehrhard83,bobkov96,bakry96}) and the fact that the boundary of a set under uniform enlargement always dominates its usual boundary (i.e., the boundary under $L^2$ enlargement).
+To be specific, the boundary under uniform enlargement of any measurable set $A \subset\Real^n$ with $\mu^{\otimes n}(A)=t$, where $\mu$ is the Gaussian measure on $\mathbb{R}$, obeys the following lower bound: